CSRD and ESRS: Your questions answered

 How do you get started with a gap analysis?

-We recommend that our clients implement Position Green’s ESRS Solution to conduct an examination of their current information availability and quality vs. the ESRS requirements.
+We recommend that our clients implement Position Green’s ESRS reporting software to conduct an examination of their current information availability and quality vs. the ESRS requirements.
 This gap analysis will provide a transparent overview of all the gaps between their current situation and where they will need to be for full compliance with the ESRS.
 This overview creates a common understanding of the scale and scope of work required to achieve compliance and serves as a basis for developing an action plan for CSRD-compliance.
 This exercise is best conducted by an internal task-force of sustainability subject matter experts with additional support and analysis provided by Position Green Advisory.

 Relationships to other standards: GRI, ISSB, TCFD, SFRD, CSDD, EU Taxonomy & SEC proposal